 Below are the Antique Restoration Services that I can provide.
 Click on the image of the service you require for more information.

-If you would like to contact me with an enquiry you will find my contact details here.
+If you would like to contact me with an enquiry my contact6 details are

 Traditional Upholstery Cane-Work Seat Weaving